 Fisheries New Zealand implemented regulatory requirements for seabird risk mitigation.
 These standards are required to be met as described by the Regulations.
-DWG provides guidance below on best practice to meet and implement these requirements on your vessel and FNZ has also produced a summary sheet to the Regulations.
+DWC provides guidance below on best practice to meet and implement these requirements on your vessel and FNZ has also produced a summary sheet of the Regulations.
 See Appendix 7A - FNZ BLL Requirements for vessels between 7 to 20 m vessels (excluding autoliners).

 You should have a full copy of the Regulations on board and understand them.
-The points below are clearly written in the Regulations (Bottom Longline Seabird Mitigation Regs 2021 - See Appendix 8)
+The points below are written in the Regulations (Fisheries (Seabird Mitigation Measures-Bottom Longlines) Circular 2025 (Notice No. MPI 1915) - See Appendix 8